👨💻Schedmd Slurm

 Install yum repo directly

-1. install slurm (All)
+1. install slurm (All Nodes)

 yum -y slurm-wlm slurmdbd

-2. modify configuration file (All)
+2. modify configuration file (All Nodes)

 vim /etc/slurm-llnl/slurm.conf